kruegerbuild/wishboard-gmt/README.md

 # Wish Board

 A public wall for wishes, written by strangers, kept forever.
-Free to use, just pay a tiny amount of gass fee.
+Free to use, just pay a tiny amount of gas fee.

 ## The idea